hunwalk/yii2-basic-firestarter/README.md

 ## Todo
 - [x] Correct testing
 - [ ] Mention every 3rd party package here
-- [ ] Test the API key functionality
+- [x] Test the API key functionality (tested, now it should work)
+- [ ] Make a v1 api module with contentNegotiation HttpBearerAuth and verbFilter by default

 ## Sites or projects ignited by this
 Send a PR if you have one :)